savaszamanianimations-alt/prompt-state-response-geometry/README.md

 A few days later, we ended up somewhere we did not expect.

+## Aug.
+24 follow-up controls

+After publishing the original experiment, we continued trying to falsify the observation.

+The effect survived:
+- complete next-token distribution matching,
+- exact repeatability checks,
+- baseline-offset and evidence-family deconfounding.

+A held-out system-prompt intervention showed weaker but non-zero transfer from the original prompt-response geometry.

+These follow-ups were exploratory and adaptively chosen after observing earlier results.
+We do not treat their permutation p-values as preregistered confirmatory evidence.

+See `followup_code/` and `followup_code_results/`.

 The main observation is:

 > **Nearly identical local confidence does not imply nearly identical perturbational response geometry.**